What is my PIN?

 How do I place a book on hold?

-From the book’s record in our publicly available catalogue, click on the Request Item button.
+From the book’s record in our publicly available catalog, click on the "Place Request" button.

-It is generally advisable to use Request Item as opposed to Request Copy.
+It is generally advisable to use Place Request as opposed to Request this Copy.
 We may own three copies of a book.
-If you click Request Copy, you are requesting a specific copy, as opposed to the first available copy of that title.
+If you click Request this Copy, you are requesting a specific copy, as opposed to the first available copy of that title.
 It may increase your wait time.

 How do I access library databases?